-The password mechanism used for authentication is the only mechanism in the TSF that is implemented by a permutational or probabilistic mechanism subject to a strength of function analysis within the evaluation of this TOE.
+The password mechanism used for authentication is one mechanism in the TSF that is implemented by a permutational or probabilistic mechanism subject to a strength of function analysis within the evaluation of this TOE.
 For the password based authentication mechanism of the security function IA.1, a minimum strength of SOF-medium is claimed.
 This is done in accordance with the SOF claim for the related security functional requirement FIA\SOS.1.
 This claim is consistent with the security objective O.AUTHORIZATION and the statement in section 3.2 which says that the TOE should "protect against threats of inadvertent or casual attempts to breach the system security".
 A highly skilled and well funded attacker is explicitly excluded from the threat scenario described in section 3.2.

-The SOF-medium claim does not apply to the cryptographic algorithms, the process of generating keys for those cryptographic algorithms (including the random number generator and the primality tests) and the cryptographic hash functions implemented in the TOE.
-Excluding cryptographic algorithms and related functions from the strength of function analysis is in compliance with the CEM, remarks on ASE\REQ.1.15, para 424.
+The SOF-medium claim does not appliy to the cryptographic algorithms, including the cryptographic properties of the hash functions implemented in the TOE.
+Excluding cryptographic algorithms and related functions from the strength of function analysis is in compliance with the CEM, remarks on ASE REQ.1.15, para 412.